The-Nucleus/meta/proposals/001-Initial Architecture.md

   * Single server for both platforms
 * Support for serverless updates, using a static file store such as S3
 * `LZMA` compression support for installing and updating
-* Cross platform diff updates (incremental updates)
+* Cross platform delta updates (incremental updates)
 * A developer friendly API
   * Progress events
   * Complete control of what gets downloaded when